Canon SL2 versus Canon 70D

 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the SL2 provides a higher frame rate than the 70D.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the SL2 provides a higher frame rate than the 70D.
 It can shoot video footage at 1080/60p, while the 70D is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The SL2 and the 70D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon SL2, the Canon 70D, and comparable cameras.
+The adjacent table lists some of the other core features of the Canon SL2 and Canon 70D along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon SL2 (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||9.8||no|